-- Horse Trailer wheel chocks – be sure you can leave your empty trailer somewhere un-hitched.
+- Horse Trailer wheel chocks and hitch stand– be sure you can leave your empty trailer somewhere un-hitched.

 - Trailer coupler lock – ensure your un-hitched trailer won’t go off with someone else.

 Don’t let road emergencies catch you off guard.
-Be prepared with the right emergency equipment on hand and get into the habit of doing a horse trailer and truck trip pre-check EVERY time you hit the road with your horse friends in tow.
+Be prepared with the right emergency equipment on hand while developing the habit of doing a horse trailer and truck trip pre-check EVERY time you hit the road with your horse friends in tow.
 Make sure you have minimized the chances for running into problems on the road.